Integration of Sustainability Risk

 In terms of the monitoring process, once investments are assessed and approved – for example, by being added to CPB’s lists or funds platforms – they are subject to regular review and monitoring by CPB’s specialist teams.
 Material changes in the investment’s performance against relevant selection criteria and in relation to sustainability risk are considered as part of this on-going process.
 Where necessary, CPB may remove an instrument from its approved lists or investment platform based on sustainability risk and other factors.

 In CPB’s advisory process, as sustainability risk has already been integrated into the investment selection and monitoring processes outlined above, CPB does not separately carry out an additional sustainability risk assessment before providing advice.
-However, there are some instances in which it is not currently possible to carry out a sustainability risk assessment: this is the case as regards a number of ETFs on CPB’s ETF list for which CPB does not have an ESG rating and it is also the case in respect of issuers of instruments that are not included in CPB’s lists.
+However, there are some instances in which it is not currently possible to carry out a sustainability risk assessment: this is the case as regards a number of ETFs on CPB’s ETF list for which CPB does not have an ESG rating (principally in relation to synthetic ETFs and ETFs with Fixed Income, Alternative, Money Markets and Commodities strategies) and it is also the case in respect of issuers of instruments that are not included in CPB’s lists.

 This is because, whilst CPB has significant capabilities and expertise, the specialist teams are not currently equipped to assess sustainability risk in relation to the entirety of the equity, ETF and fixed income investment universe.
 CPB is actively considering how its processes and ESG ratings coverage might be enhanced going forward.